Golden Ocean Group Limited (GOGL) Beta Value: Understanding the Market Risk

 GOGL) stock’s latest price update

-Golden Ocean Group Limited (NASDAQ: GOGL)’s stock price has decreased by 0.00 compared to its previous closing price of 9.38.
-Nevertheless, the company has seen a -1.16% plunge in its stock price over the last five trading sessions.
+Golden Ocean Group Limited (NASDAQ: GOGL)’s stock price has increased by 1.78 compared to its previous closing price of 9.25.
+However, the company has experienced a 2.11% gain in its stock price over the last five trading sessions.

 GOGL’s Market Performance

-GOGL’s stock has fallen by -1.16% in the past week, with a monthly drop of -3.70% and a quarterly rise of 10.35%.
-The volatility ratio for the week is 3.17% while the volatility levels for the last 30 days are 2.78% for Golden Ocean Group Limited The simple moving average for the last 20 days is -5.31% for GOGL stock, with a simple moving average of -3.67% for the last 200 days.
+Golden Ocean Group Limited (GOGL) has seen a 2.11% rise in stock performance for the week, with a -9.30% decline in the past month and a 2.34% surge in the past quarter.
+The volatility ratio for the week is 2.82%, and the volatility levels for the past 30 days are at 2.83% for GOGL.
+The simple moving average for the last 20 days is -2.81% for GOGL stock, with a simple moving average of -1.85% for the last 200 days.

 Analysts’ Opinion of GOGL